solidjs/solid-docs-legacy/langs/en/guides/server.md

 ## Getting Started with Static Site Generation

-[solid-ssr](https://github.com/solidjs/solid/blob/main/packages/solid-ssr) also ships with a simple utility for generating static or prerendered sites.
+[solid-ssr](https://github.com/solidjs/solid/blob/main/packages/solid-ssr) also ships with a utility for generating static or prerendered sites.
 Read the README for more information.